i-MSCP/plugins/incubator/OwnDDNS/README.md

 ### REQUIREMENTS

-	- i-MSCP versions >= 1.1.0-rc4.7
+	- i-MSCP versions >= 1.1.0
 	- Bind must be activated on i-MSCP
 	- Domain for your OwnDDNS must use the nameserver of your i-MSCP installation

 ### INSTALLATION

 	- Login into the panel as admin and go to the plugin management interface
-	- Upload the Mailgraph plugin archive
+	- Upload the OwnDDNS plugin archive
 	- Activate the plugin

 ### UPDATE